yagnikvora/.NET-Core-Steps/Practical-20,22,23/Add - Edit.md

 ### Part 1: Fetch and Populate Existing Data in the Text Fields

-To retrieve the existing product data and display it in the form for editing, update the `AddEditCountry` method:
+To retrieve the existing Country data and display it in the form for editing, update the `AddEditCountry` method:

 ```csharp
 public IActionResult AddEditCountry(int?
 CountryID)